El on Earth

 All that in mind, I was determined to take in Man of Steel as best I could from the perspective of a public that largely knows Superman from the Christopher Reeve movie(s), perhaps some of Lois and Clark or Smallville, and simple cultural osmosis — those comics and cartoons from their own childhood or their kids’.
 I also suspected that based on advance word from, and the reputations of, the core creative team — director Zack Snyder, screenwriter David S. Goyer, and producer Christopher Nolan (who devised the story with Goyer) — there would be much in the overall tone as well as specific plot beats that would turn me off.
-Snyder’s heart was in the right place bringing Watchmen to the screen in 2009, but it was as I wrote then a disappointment to me; I appreciated Nolan’s Batman Begins in general but am much less charitable towards the sequels in his Dark Knight trilogy.
+Snyder’s heart was in the right place bringing Watchmen to the screen in 2009, but it was as I wrote then a disappointment to me; I appreciated Nolan’s Batman Begins in general but am much less charitable towards its sequels.